DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 }
 ```

 {{% notice note %}}

-If you get an error connecting it may be that you are
+If you get an error connecting it may be that you are running *https* and the
-running *https* and the development certificate for *localhost* is not trusted.
+development certificate for *localhost* is not trusted.
+You can run *dotnet
-You can run *dotnet dev-certs https --trust* in order to trust the development
+dev-certs https --trust* in order to trust the development certificate.
+This
-certificate.
-This only needs to be done once.
+only needs to be done once.

 {{% /notice %}}

 ### Request a token from IdentityServer
 Next you can use the information from the discovery document to request a token
-to IdentityServer to access *api1*:
+from *IdentityServer* to access *api1*:

 ```cs
 // request token